devjetsoftware/docinsight-support/docs/cli/README.md

 # DocInsight Command-line Tools

 The DocInsight command-line tools (`docinsight.exe`) allow you to check and build the documentation for your projects.
 It is designed for use in a CI/CD pipeline or as part of a build script.
+The same executable also acts as a backend server to power the DocInsight Extension for Delphi IDE.

 > [!TIP]
 >